philipvetsas/nyc_air_quality_public_health_corr/README.md

 ## Running the code

-To run the code, open the `BigdataProject.ipynb` file in in a Jupyter Notebook editor, like VS Code, or add the project files to Google Drive and run with Colab.
+To run the code, open the `BigdataProject.ipynb` file in in a Jupyter Notebook editor, like VS Code, run `jupyter notebook BigDataProject.ipynb` and view in your web browser, or add the project files to Google Drive and run with Colab.